 AND HOW IT AFFECTS INDEPENDENT SCHOOLS

-The Football Association's new plans for Youth and Junior football were introduced in stages from 2012 onwards and should now have been implemented in all schools.
+The Football Association's new plans for Youth and Junior football were originally introduced in 2012 onwards and The FA have produced revised documentation in Summer 2017.

 The Youth Development Review was aimed at improving the football experience of children, playing the game at grass roots level.
 These proposals were put forward following extensive research carried out over several years, including consultation with coaches, leagues and schools around the country, best practice in other European countries, child development experts and also groups of children themselves.

-The FA’s proposals were phased in over a four year period but are now mandatory.
+The FA guidelines on the maximum number of players per side in the table below are mandatory.
 They are strongly supported by ISFA which recommends strongly that independent schools introduce them as soon as possible.
 Most educational bodies (eg IAPS) include the FA regulations in their guidelines to schools.

 Fundamental to the proposals is the gradual progression from 5v5 to 7v7, 9v9 and finally 11v11 football, as children age, so that they can play an age-appropriate game enabling them gradually to acquire the appropriate skills and understanding of the game.